rpdale/trunk-recorder/docs/INSTALL-PI.md

 ### Setup

+Skip all the steps below - and just run "install.sh" (one of the install packages in this list does not exist, but the install script worked)

 The following steps setup all of the libraries needed to build Trunk Recorder.

 - Add the Debian Multimedia source and include non-free libraries, like **fdkaac**.
 Edit the sources.list file: